 As we have already seen the Development Consensus reasserted the poverty focus of EU development policy, giving the priority in assistance to the low-income developing countries.
 However this was qualified by recognition of the needs of the medium-income developing countries given their large low-income populations, inequalities, weak government and their importance as 'regional anchors'.
-The Lisbon Treaty further enshrined the reduction and eventual eradication of poverty as the primary purpose of EU development cooperation.
+The Lisbon Treaty further enshrined the reduction and eventual eradication of poverty as the primary purpose of EU development cooperation - "Union development cooperation policy shall have as its primary objective the reduction, and, in the long-term, eradication of poverty.
+The Union shall take account of the objectives of development cooperation in the policies that it implements which are likely to affect developing countries" (Article 208).
 However again it is not clear whether this implies that the majority of funding should be focused upon the low-income developing countries.

 In 2008 the EC dispersed $\notin 3.14$ bn. to the least-developed countries (42% of EC ODA), $\notin 528$ m. to other low income countries, $\notin 2.32$ bn. to lower middle income countries and $\notin 1.164$ bn. to upper middle income countries (EU Annual Report on External Assistance).
-For the EU as a whole 65% of ODA (DAC 2007) was allocated to low income countries, ranging from 85% in the case of the UK to around 40% for Greece and Spain.
+For the EU as a whole 65% of ODA (DAC 2007) was allocated to lowincome countries, ranging from 85% in the case of the UK to around 40% for Greece and Spain.